Evaluation (Combine)

 - Funded account

-A live trading account financed by a prop firm where the trader keeps a profit share while the firm absorbs losses against a defined drawdown rule.
+A trading account provided after a prop firm evaluation or approval process where the trader keeps a profit share while operating under defined risk rules.

 - Trailing drawdown